 3. Write a letter to the editor: This is a great way to inform your community about an issue and influence others to take action.
 If your letter gets published in your local newspaper, don’t forget to send a copy to your representatives!

 4. Schedule a Restaurant Roundtable meeting in your district: Organizing an in-district meeting is the most effective way to build a relationship with your representative and put a face to your name.
 These meetings can be at the representative’s district office or at your restaurant with fellow restaurateurs.

-5. Attend CRA’s Restaurant Day at the Capitol: Restaurant Day is CRA’s biggest advocacy event of the year.
+5. Attend CRA’s Restaurant Day at the Capitol: Please note: This event was suspended during the COVID years and remains on hold as the State Capitol building is being renovated and the temporary space is not suitable for groups of our size.
+Restaurant Day is CRA’s biggest advocacy event of the year.
 It’s the one day of the year where restaurateurs from all over California come together to show strength in numbers at the State Capitol and share their stories with legislators.

 Together, we can make an impact.
 To get started with your advocacy efforts, use the boxes below to find your officials, search for legislation, and sign up for CRA’s email alerts.
 You can also contact email@example.com or call 916.431.2774 for help on how to get more involved.